thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 Also, engineers reviewing the pull request have very little context about the feature being reviewed.
 This is caused by this focus on individual productivity: one engineer, one feature.
 For that reason, engineers limit code reviews to purely technical reviews.
 They do not review the functionality.
 Again, this has a limited quality benefit.

 When comments or issues arise from a review, engineers must get back into the context of the pull request.
 This context switching again takes time and introduces delays.
-These code review issues also initiates rework happening far too late in the process.
+These code review issues also initiate rework happening far too late in the process.

-Not to speak about the time wasted in the regular ping-pongs between reviewee and reviewer.
+Not to speak about the time wasted in the regular ping-pongs between the reviewee and reviewer.

 Lastly, I want to make this vital observation.
 Regularly one does not know what the purpose is of a code review, what kind of things should come out of a code review, except "*it is better when more eyes have seen the code*".
 Thereby, the real question "*when is something good or not*" remains unanswered.

 Because these reviews have hardly any value, doing the review becomes less and less important.
 Hence, they are regularly delayed and thus it takes even more time to get passed the review.
 Consequently, it introduces the necessary irritations and frustrations inside the team.

-This whole **quality control via pull requests is at best a quality theatre** with little quality benefits that introduces lots of delays and rework.
+This whole **quality control via pull requests is at best a quality theatre** with little quality benefits that introduce lots of delays and rework.
 We might as well stop performing code reviews for the sake of code reviews.
 It would at least have the benefit to stop blocking the flow of work.

 As opposed to trying to control quality through manual merges we should control quality through the adoption of Continuous Integration and, by extension, Continuous Delivery.